theowecker/theowecker/README.md

-- 👋 Hi, I’m @theowecker
+- 👋 Hi, I’m @theowecker...
+This Github is relatively new and still needs updating, clarification, and clean-ification.
 - 👀 I’m interested in ...
 Python development, data analysis, original research on machine learning (working on data analysis with neutron scattering data sets)
 - 🌱 I’m currently learning ... more React, better Django practices, AWS
 - 💞️ I’m looking to collaborate on ... open source software, data projects, physics